jocamav/spring-vue/README.md

 You can start with the initial version of the project, checkout the initial tag.

-`git checkout initial`
+`git checkout -b initial`

-In index.html file you should find:
+In `index.html` file you should find as starting point:

 ```html
 <!-- development version, includes helpful console warnings -->